Kenny Hickey: Guitars and amplifiers

-In the early days of Type O Negative, Hickey could be seen playing a black Gibson Flying V. He played this for the music video of "Christian Woman."
-He then switched to a black Gibson SG, to which he added green accessories (knobs and pickups and a green painted fretboard), and would continue to follow this trend.
-Starting in 1996, he used Fernandes Guitars, starting with a Raven Elite Sustainer and Revolver Sustainer with the green additions like his previous SG.
-He would use this for over half a decade.
-He would always use the Raven live, but as seen on the music video for "I Don't Wanna Be Me", he could be seen using a Monterey Deluxe (without EMGs) in satin black, with a green fingerboard.
+Hickey played a black Gibson Flying V in the early days of Type O Negative, as seen in the "Christian Woman" video.
+He then switched to a black Gibson SG, to which he added green accessories (knobs, pickups, and a green painted fretboard), a trend he would continue to follow.
+Starting in 1996, he used Fernandes Guitars, starting with a Raven Elite Sustainer and Revolver Sustainer with the same green additions as his previous SG.
+This would be his main guitar for over half a decade.
+He would always use the Raven live, and as seen on the music video for "I Don't Wanna Be Me", he could be seen using a Monterey Deluxe (without EMGs) in satin black, with green fingerboard inlays.
 In 2007, he began using Schecter guitars, most prominently a green C-1 Baritone.
 Unlike his previous guitars, this has true green inlays, exposed pickups (A Seymour Duncan SH-4 "JB" bridge, and a Sustainiac neck pickup), and the body, including the headstock, the back of the headstock and the back of the neck is entirely green.
 All Hickey's guitars have invariably been tuned to B Standard throughout his career.

 Hickey's early rig (before World Coming Down) consisted of ADA MP-1 & MP-2 preamps or a Marshall JMP-1 with an Alesis Quadraverb running into Marshall 9005 and/or Mosvalve 500 power amps, which were run into one or more Marshall 4x12s w/ G12-75 speakers.
-During the recording of World Coming Down, Hickey used a Mesa/Boogie dual rectifier, and still uses it, along with a Mesa Boogie Mark IV, as a backup.
-His main setup consists of a Mesa Boogie TriAxis preamp and TC Electronics G-Force effects processor being sent to a Mesa Boogie Simul-Class 2: Ninety power amp into one or more Mesa Boogie 4x12 cabinets.
+During the recording of World Coming Down, Hickey used a Mesa/Boogie Dual Rectifier, and still uses it, along with a Mesa/Boogie Mark IV as a backup.
+His main setup consists of a Mesa/Boogie TriAxis preamp and TC Electronics G-Force effects processor being sent to a Mesa/Boogie Simul-Class 2: Ninety power amp into one or more Mesa/Boogie 4x12 cabinets.
 In the early days he may have used Dean Markley 10–52 gauged strings for B tuning.
 Today he uses Ernie Ball Not Even Slinky 12–56.

 While performing with Seventh Void, he could be seen using Mesa/Boogie dual rectifiers and Schecter Solo-6 guitars in either a black finish (seen in the music video for "Last Walk In The Light"), or Sunburst (seen in the music video for "Heaven is Gone").

 In late 2012, Schecter announced an artist model based on his custom baritone he used near the end of his Type O Negative tenure.